riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ### Case for HRAD

 The goal of HRAD research is to generally become less confused about things like counterfactual reasoning and logical uncertainty.
-Becoming less confused about these things will help AGI builders avoid, detect, and fix safety issues; predict or explain safety issues; and help us be satisfied that the AGI is doing what we want.
+Becoming less confused about these things will: help AGI builders avoid, detect, and fix safety issues; help AGI builders predict or explain safety issues; help to conceptually clarify the AI alignment problem; and help us be satisfied that the AGI is doing what we want.

 For this case, it is not important for the final product of HRAD to be a precise theory.
 Even if the final theory of embedded agency is imprecise, or even if there *is no* "final say" on the topic, if we are merely much less confused than we are now, that is still good enough to help us ensure AI systems are aligned.